Oscar-winning Little Miss Sunshine actor Alan Arkin dies aged 89

 His sons Adam, Matthew and Anthony released a statement following their father’s death through the actor’s publicist on Friday.

-“Our father was a uniquely talented force of nature, both as an artist and a man,” they said in a statement to the AP news agency.
+“Our father was a uniquely talented force of nature, both as an artist and a man,” they said in a statement to PA.

+“A loving husband, father, grand and great grandfather, he was adored and will be deeply missed.”

 Arkin recently starred in the Netflix comedy series The Kominsky Method, as the agent of a once successful actor, played by Wall Street star Michael Douglas.